1. A Challenging Project

 — o o o —

-However, stars are of no real value unless life exists to make use of their energy and the elements produced in any subsequent supernova.
+However, stars are of no real value unless life exists to make use of their energy and of the elements produced in any subsequent supernovae or neutron star collisions.

 Employing attributes and properties from the items produced in Tiers 1, 2 and 5, planets will be developed.
 Some of these will provide a safe, secure, and pleasant environment for the subsequent production of life in Tier 8.